jeez/bpftrace/docs/embedded_builds.md

 These are currently used to patch the embedded libclang build to link to system libraries on Debian.

+Luckily this is actually pulling patches directly from LLVM's own build repo, which is linked to by https://apt.llvm.org/.
+You can see the branch associated with the LLVM version.
+This shows the patch series used to build LLVM 9, etc for Debian.

+In the case of LLVM 8, to get libclang.a to build only one patch, is needed, not the whole series.
+The worst possible case in adding support for a new LLVM version is to copy the series file, and set "-p2" or "-p1" depending on if it is LLVM itself or a subproject, and what patch level it was written at.

+The workflow on a new LLVM release support linking to system libs would be to:

+* Try it with the existing patch series and maybe it just works
+* Examine the build failure, and grep for patches affecting these files from those in the patch series on the LLVM 9 / 10 etc branch
+* Add patches to the series file until there is a minimal one that builds.
+Most of the time the patches change minor cosmetic things, no major functionality.
+In this case, the patch makes it from KFreebsd to kFreebsd which breaks a header, but it is easy to fix

 # Building on CI

 In order to build successfully in an environment like Travis CI, it is